-- Ensure budget figures are mathematically correct, and the total of the budget summary matches the total on the title page; have your financial staff review; - Use only whole dollar amounts; - Observe page limits (any pages over the page limit, will not be reviewed); - Use standard type, Times New Roman, Size 12 point font; - Respond to all sections of the application; ensure the thread that ties the application sections together are related; - Supplanting Grant funds may not be used to replace federal, state or local funds that are currently being used or are forthcoming; - Spell out acronyms at initial use.
-Eliminate jargon whenever possible; - If this is a continuation project, explain what has/will change from the previous year;

-- Do not assume reviewers are familiar with existing projects; - Read the request for application (RFA) carefully; and - Use local statistics rather than national statistics.
+- Ensure budget figures are mathematically correct, and the total of the budget summary matches the total on the title page; have your financial staff review; - Use only whole dollar amounts; - Observe page limits (any pages over the page limit, will not be reviewed); - Use standard type, Times New Roman, Size 12 point font; - Respond to all sections of the application; ensure the thread that ties the application sections together are related; - Supplanting Grant funds may not be used to replace federal, state, or local funds that are currently being used or are forthcoming; - Spell out acronyms at initial use.
+Eliminate jargon whenever possible; - Do not assume reviewers are familiar with existing projects; - Read the request for application (RFA) carefully; and - Use local statistics rather than national statistics.